Injury from Repetitive Motions at Work?

 Employers are required to provide a safe work environment for their employees.
 To that end, they should:

 Some injuries can be prevented if the worker can take a day off to rest sore muscles or receive massage.
 However, when pushed too far, a minor nagging injury can blow up and become a disabling injury that prevents the worker from returning to their job.
+If this is the case, then you should contact the experienced Fort Wayne Repetitive Motion Lawyers at Delventhal Law Office, LLC.

 MAKING A DIFFERENCE